nengnengli/bit1029public.github.io/people.md

 ##### M.S. and undergraduate students
 <br>

 **Xinwen Wang**.
-Wang Xinwen is a master at the School of Computer Science, Beijing Institute of Technology.
-He received a bachelor's degree at Beijing Information Science Technology University.
-He focuses on deep reinforcement learning and partially observable reinforcement learning.
-He is now working for Microsoft(China).
+Xinwen is a master at the School of Computer Science, Beijing Institute of Technology.
+He mainly focuses on （deep） reinforcement learning under partially observable environment.
+He will soon join Microsoft(China) after 6 months internship.

-**Li Zhang.**
+**Sen Chen**.
+Sen is

 **Jie Huang**.
-Jie Huang is a second-year master of computer science at Beijing Institute of Technology and a bachelor's degree in computer science from Beijing Institute of Technology.
+Jie is a second-year master student of computer science at Beijing Institute of Technology and a bachelor's degree in computer science from Beijing Institute of Technology.
 His research focuses on imitation learning and inverse reinforcement learning.
 His work aims to apply imitation learning or inverse reinforcement learning algorithms to robot control fields.

+**Li Zhang.** Li is working on

 **Shuqi Yang**.
+Shuqi is working on